skynetapp/AlchemyNewsAPI/README.md

 #### Mongo Database details

-Database Name: lytepole
+- Database Name: lytepole
+- Table or collection name : BlueMixEntityExtract
-Description: Mongo stores the JSON response given by the Alchemy API for all the records.
+- Description: Mongo stores the JSON response given by the Alchemy API for all the records.

 - To start the mongoDB, open putty.
 - To start the MongoDB service type command - **mongo**.